Bryan De La Cruz Player Props: Marlins vs. Astros

-Bryan De La Cruz -- .205 average over his past 10 games -- will be in action for the Miami Marlins versus the Houston Astros, with Framber Valdez on the mound, on August 14 at 6:40 PM ET.
+Bryan De La Cruz -- .154 average over his past 10 games -- will be in action for the Miami Marlins against the Houston Astros, with Cristian Javier on the mound, on August 15 at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Yankees.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Bryan De La Cruz Game Info & Props vs. the Astros